pytorch/ort/Readme.md

-training pytorch models with onnxruntime
+# training pytorch models with onnxruntime

-## to build (you need to increase version minor number in version.txt in order to upload python whl):
+## to build (you need to update version number in version.txt in order to be able to upload python whl):
     rm dist/*
     python setup.py bdist_wheel